younesben/tkinter-tutorial/README.md

 tkinter-tutorial
 ================

-Python GUI tutorial using Tkinter
+Learning Python GUI using Tkinter based on the tutorial found at http://zetcode.com/gui/tkinter/